-- Salaries vary according to location, technical knowledge and the sector.
-The City of London and financial services currently pay the highest salaries to software testers.
+Salaries vary according to location, technical knowledge and the sector.
+The City of London and financial services currently pay the highest salaries.
 Some companies also offer bonus schemes, benefits and overtime payments for unsociable hours.

 Income figures are intended as a guide only.

-Typically software testers will work a standard office day of 8 or 9 hours, between 8am and 6pm.
-However, due to the nature of project work it is sometimes a requirement to work outside these times.
+Working hours usually follow a standard office day of eight or nine hours, between 8am and 6pm.
+However, due to the nature of project work you may be required to work outside these times.
 On occasion this may mean working shifts and weekend work.
 This would be most likely to occur during periods of software deployment or if a project happens to be taking place across a variety of locations and time zones.

 What to expect

-- The role of a software tester can be stressful at times, particularly around the time of project completion.
+- Your role may be stressful at times, particularly around the time of project completion.

-- Many graduate software testers progress into the freelance and contracting market once they have gained adequate experience.
-This can offer the opportunity to select specific projects and work more flexibly.
+- Once you have gained adequate experience, you could progress into the freelance and contracting market.
+This would enable you to select specific projects and work more flexibly.
 However, working as a contractor may not provide the same benefits and job security in comparison to a permanent employee.

-- The IT sector has a higher ratio of male to female workers.
-According to the British Computing Society, only 23% of the IT workforce is female, which conflicts with the 45% of females working in the UK across all sectors.
-The male to female ratio is equally true for the role of a software tester.
-However, statistics show there is a higher ratio of female to male software testers when compared with other IT jobs (such as software development).
+- The IT sector, including software testing roles, has a higher ratio of male to female workers.
+However, there is a higher ratio of female to male software testers when compared with other IT jobs (such as software development).
 Organisations working to encourage more females into software testing roles and IT careers include Women in Technology and the BCS (The Chartered Institute for IT).

-- Software testers are required by companies in many locations within the UK.
+- Companies employ software testers in many locations within the UK.
 The highest concentration is in large cities including London, Manchester, Edinburgh and Birmingham.
-There are a variety of software testing jobs at other geographical locations most notably in the USA and India, where a large number of off-shore software testing companies are based.
+There are also international opportunities, most notably in the USA and India, where a large number of off-shore software testing companies are based.

-A number of software testers will have a degree in computer science or IT.
-However, the role of a software tester is open to graduates from a variety of degree disciplines including:
+Software testers often have a degree in computer science or IT.
+However, the role is open to graduates from a variety of degree disciplines including:

-Entry into the software testing profession is possible with a HND or foundation degree.
+You can enter the software testing profession with an HND or foundation degree.
 A software, IT, or engineering diploma may be most highly regarded by companies.